tacman/msgphp/docs/ddd/factory/entity-aware.md

 ### `reference(string $class, $id, ...$idN): object`

-Returns a reference object for an existing entity by identity.
-Depending on the implementation the reference might be partially loaded.
+Returns a reference for a known entity object.
+Depending on the implementation the reference object might be partially loaded.
 Meaning one can only safely rely on the entity identifier values being available.

 ---